RnbWd/chronic/RATIONALE.md

 });
 ```

-It's optional to use (as is everything in chronic), but having a simple and consistent way to handle nodejs streams is the most important feature of this library.
+Notice how it's passed down into the function instead of a direct method of chronic?
+Everything is optional to use, but having a simple and consistent way to handle nodejs streams is probably the most important feature of this library.

 ### Optional Modularity